rahulr56/OpenMP/DistributedComputing/README.md

         }
         else if (p == 0  && k == 0)
         {
-            create and initialize an array computedVal of size N to 0 }
-        else if(p == 0)
+            if(k != 0)
             {
                 recv computedVal from P-1
+                vectorX = computedVal
+                reinitilize all vallues in computedVal to 0s.
+            }
+            else
+            {
+                create and initialize an array computedVal of size N to 0
+            }
         }
         for (i = 0; i < N; ++i)
         {